enthought/traits/README.txt

-The traits project, a part of the Enthought Tool Suite.
+The Traits project, a part of the Enthought Tool Suite.